How Much Does Business Automation Cost a Plumber? (2026)

 | Total recovered | £1,035 | £4,140 | £49,680 |

 Run those numbers against a £200-£300/month managed service and the payback sits somewhere between 12x and 20x.
-That's not a marketing line - that's roughly what the audits we run for plumbers come back at.
+That's not a marketing line - that's the rough shape of what automation audits on sole trader plumbing businesses consistently show.
 The cost of the system is almost never the bottleneck.
 The cost of not having one is.
-The two pieces that move the dial fastest are the instant lead response and automated quote follow-up - get those two right and the maths above stops being theoretical.
+The two pieces that move the dial fastest are the instant missed-call response and the automated quote follow-up - get those two right and the maths above stops being theoretical.

 How To Tell If a Quote You've Been Sent Is Fair